ThisKarolGajda/GameOn/README.md

 ## Architecture

 ### Components

 - **Mobile Application**: Built with Flutter, connecting players to game servers.
 - [THIS] **Game Server Plugin**: A Java plugin that integrates with Minecraft servers.
 - **Backend Server**: Utilizes Firebase for remote configuration, analytics, and crash reporting.
 - [THIS] **REST API**: Facilitates communication between the mobile application and game servers.

 ### Communication Flow

 1. **Server Registration**: Servers register with Firebase Remote Config to be listed and monitored.
 2. **Player Interaction**: Players select a server, log in, and access their accounts through the mobile app.
-3. **Data Handling**: The middleware handles requests for player stats, economy transactions, and server information.
+3. **Data Handling**: The middleware handles requests for playerImpl stats, economy transactions, and server information.

 ### APIs

 - **AuthenticationAPI**: Manages abstractUser authentication and sessions.
 - **EconomyAPI**: Handles in-game economy operations (balance, transactions).
-- ***PlayerStatsAPI**: Provides player statistics and game data.
+- ***PlayerStatsAPI**: Provides playerImpl statistics and game data.
 - ***ServerMapAPI**: Supplies information about available servers and their statuses.
 - ***ChatAPI**: Facilitates in-game chat functionality.

 ## API Documentation

 <details>